Instant Apps Development: How to Create One for Business

 This was a quick and short overview of instant app development for Andriod for a non-technical audience.

 You will need to find a company to help you build a Google instant app.
 Check the following steps to make the right choice:

 You probably wonder where to start the search for developers.
 Clutch, ITFirms, Manifest and other platforms are great sources to search for a vendor with relevant expertise.
 Similar platforms list thousands of development companies that you can filter by region, price tag, and other factors.

 In most cases, the company’s portfolio won’t include the direct mention of an instant app.
 However, you can check projects, evaluate their complexity, and determine which industries the vendor has already provided development services.
 Such research will help you understand whether the company will be able to deliver the needed mobile application.

 Customer reviews tell a lot about a company, so make sure to check them.
 If you want to further your research, get in touch with the vendor’s current and former clients to get information from the source.

 - Contact prospects

 After you have identified a few prospects, get in touch with the shortlisted candidates to talk in person.
 During the first interaction, pay attention to the level of English knowledge and cultural differences that might become a problem during cooperation.
 Ask the right questions to evaluate their experience and pay attention to the questions they ask you.
 An IT vendor won’t be able to estimate your project without knowing everything about it.

 - Choose the right region

-When outsourcing app development, you might need to work with a vendor from a different country or even part of the world.
-The best decision is to choose a team that will have a few hours overlap with you.
-This way you will be able to get in touch with them during your business hours.
+When outsourcing app development, you might need to work with an outsourcing team from a different country or even part of the world.
+The best decision is to choose a team with a few hours overlap with you.
+This way, you will be able to get in touch with them during your business hours.